Close

 How to Gather Evidence for a Personal Injury Case in Skokie, IL

-Evidence in a personal injury case might include almost anything.
-What we are looking for depends on the nature of your injuries and how the accident occurred.
 One example of good evidence is photos and videos taken from the accident scene.
 If you snapped a few pictures of the accident, they might make for great evidence in the courtroom.
 Similarly, we might find security camera footage of the accident.

 Another example of strong evidence is witness testimony.
 If you were injured in a place other people could see, they can testify in court about what they saw.
 Their testimony might be extremely powerful if they saw exactly what the defendant did to cause the accident.

-Depending on the severity of your injuries, we might need your medical records to help us prove damages regarding the extent and severity of your injuries and the cost of medical care.
+We need your medical records to help us prove damages regarding the extent and severity of your injuries and the cost of medical care.
 This is very important in cases where the plaintiff recovers from their injuries by the time of the trial.
 Your medical records might be the only evidence we have that you were badly hurt.

 Contact Our Personal Injury Lawyers in Skokie, IL for Legal Help Now